jackbaty/blot-content/posts/2020/2020-03-29-i-miss-blot.md

 Blog posts fall squarely at the "Records" end of the [Thoughts vs Records](https://copingmechanism.com/2020/thoughts-vs-records/) spectrum, so posts in plain text are ideal.

 [Blot](https://blot.im) has always struck a good balance between the simplicity of text and ease of use.
 I like using CMSs like WordPress and Ghost because the words are _right there_: type, save, done.
-Blot works much the same way, but with plain text.
+Blot works much the same way, but with only plain text, on my local machine.

 I wish I could say that I wasn't thinking of reviving this blog for something, but I'd be lying.